LewisJones0/SEI-Project-1/README.md

 - After the player plays the first game and starts a new game, the script just performs the loss function
 - The game has a slight visualisation bug when the player picks up the illusionary sword - the grid shifts direction slightly
 ____

+### Extra Features

+1. Fix the bugs described above
+2. Add additional difficulties (More snakes, smarter snake moves)
+3. Add new tile sets for each difficulties (Graphics)
+4. Add more numbers of tiles (say go from 10x10 to 20x20)
 ____